TODD McKIE (American b. 1944 - )

-Todd McKie has been calling attention to himself with his potent, epigrammatic paintings for over thirty years; and we hear him loud and clear.
+Todd McKie has been calling attention to himself with his potent, epigrammatic paintings for over fifty years.
 His work packs a punch with a scintillating narrative and colors that make you gasp.
 Todd labors over his palette and composition, often layering backgrounds to look like modern day frescos.
 Without further study, one might miss the deeper meaning.
 His titles, perhaps, can help.

 Todd's paintings depict, with wry humor, life's conundrums.
 Conversely, they amuse us with the seemingly naïve, pleasurable moments that happen - almost accidentally - when we let our guard down.
 You might get the feeling while looking at these works that something is going to reach out and grab you just when you least expect it.
 They seem to say, "JUST WAIT."
 We might smirk and nod our heads with an "I can relate" kind of simpatico.